infojasyrc/spidernode/functions/server/README.md

-MeetApp Backend
+Event Manager Backend
 ===

-This project will handle a REST API to be used for meetapp frontend request and use nodejs to handle all the communication with firebase.
+This project will handle a REST API to handle events: Create, update, remove and list.

 From Firebase, we will use: